 Excuse me while I kiss the sky

-The balcony offers the best view of rocking performance by local bands.
-The sound system is good, so are the performers.
-Food is awesome.
+The balcony offers the best view of rocking performances by local bands.
+The sound system is good, and so are the performers.
+The food is awesome.
 Especially on the weekends, they might charge you for the entry fee, which is less than five hundred.

 2. Reggae Bar | J.P.
 Road Thamel

 Performance does depend on bands.
 I mostly enjoy the stage performance by ‘Cobweb’.
-When it’s crowded, you can’t enjoy live performance cause’ a mass of standing people blocks view.
+When it’s crowded, you can’t enjoy live performances cause’ a mass of standing people blocks the view.